tm-a-t/telegram-bot-handbook/en/dev/api.md

 # Telegram API vs Bot API

 Bot is controlled by a program.
-The program connects to Telegram servers, receives some info (such us incoming messages) and sends some commands (such as "reply to that message").
+The program connects to Telegram servers, receives some info (like incoming messages) and sends some commands (like "reply to that message").
 Let's dive into how it works.

 **MTProto API** (or **Telegram API**) is the API through which your mobile or desktop Telegram app connects